teamputtygen/hn-docs/docs/demo/demo-script.rst

 The deployment has a "simulated procurer site" deployed in the DK region of Exoscale.
-Machines in this site are accessible only via the WAN and not via Géant.
+Machines in this site are accessible only via the WAN and not via Geant.

 The "local" storage of the site is residing in a GlusterFS cluster.
 The machine is located at **159.100.249.39** (alias gfs).
 The